TomBurdge/dlt-rust/README.md

 Ingest data from an API with Data Load Tool (DLT) via a rust pyo3 plugin.

 # 1 Concepts
-[Delta Load Tool](https://github.com/dlt-hub/dlt) (DLT) is an open source python library, which simplified data loading/ingestion for many sources.
+[Data Load Tool](https://github.com/dlt-hub/dlt) (DLT) is an open source python library, which simplified data loading/ingestion for many sources.
 DLT is almost entirely written in python.
 The code is well written, with built in and easy to use implementations for [asynchronous and parallel execution](https://dlthub.com/docs/reference/performance/#parallelism-within-a-pipeline).<br><br>

 [Pyo3](https://github.com/PyO3/pyo3) is an open source crate which provides python bindings for rust.<br><br>